-E-mail is a tedious but very important part of our work performance and very few businesses can function without it.
-If you dread spending time on e-mail, it really only leaves you with 2 options: learn to love it, or get someone else to do it.
+E-mail is tedious yes, but remains important to large parts of our work.
+Very few businesses can function without it.
+If you dread spending time on e-mail, it really only leaves you with two options: learn to love it or get someone else to do it.

 The first step is to take a critical look at the messages that make it to your inbox and eliminate unnecessary processing.
 For example

 - Unsubscribe to most of the newsletters you receive and only keep those that add real value.
 An app like unroll.me makes light work of this step because it allows you to unsubscribe in bulk.
 You can also “roll” the newsletters you do want into one e-mail sent daily or weekly instead of various times on various days.

 - Create rules in your mail account to make some e-mails skip your inbox altogether.
 Good candidates for this are bank statements.
 Create a rule that marks the mail as read as soon as it arrives and then archives it automatically.
 This way, the bank statement is stored safe and sound, but you did not have to process it.
 Another kind of mail to consider is proofs of payment.
 If I want to ensure a client has paid, I check my bank account and not rely solely on the proof he/she* sent.
 Therefore, those e-mails are deleted by my mail account rules before I even see them.

 Take a critical look at your e-mails.
 You will discover several more that can be avoided altogether or processed automatically.

 The second step is to scan through the mails you sent over the last 3 – 4 weeks and identify the ones where you have repeated your reply.
 This step basically reveals the FAQs you (sometimes unknowingly) handle.
 When you have a list of about 5, sit down and formulate the best possible answer to each FAQs.
 Include links, examples, stories – everything the recipient needs to feel like you have given them your time to answer their question thoroughly.